Aaron HaglerAssociate Professor

 Areas of Expertise

 Early Islamic History, Medieval Islamic History, Modern Middle Eastern History

-Aaron M. Hagler is an assistant professor of history at TROY University.
+Aaron M. Hagler is an associate professor of history at TROY University.
 He received his Ph.D. from the University of Pennsylvania in 2011.
 Before coming to TROY , he was a Mellon Postdoctoral Fellow at Cornell College, in Iowa.
 He is currently conducting research on the evolving meaning of the narrative of the first fitna, or Muslim Civil War, to medieval historians whose accounts are motivated by sectarian concerns.

 Courses Taught at TROY: